krkimery/makostats/README.md

 ## Storage
-Currently pickling, intermediate solution is JSON.
-In the future, I will look into using some kind of database, possibly zodb.
-This works... sort of... pickle has shortcomings, for temporary storage (so I can stop hitting the website) this is fine.
-But I will definitely need to look into a traditional DB.
+The JSON refactor is complete!
+Longer term I would like to look into time-travelable DBs (zodb?) or a more traditional DB.

 ## Testing
 Testing is important and worthwhile.